Mafany/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-A comprehensive guide to building a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics.

 # sql-data-analytics-project
 A comprehensive collection of SQL scripts for data exploration, analytics, and reporting.
 These scripts cover various analyses such as database exploration, measures and metrics, time-based trends, cumulative analytics, segmentation, and more.